rusty1s/graph-based-image-classification/README.md

 ## Related projects

-This project is an implementation of my master thesis on graphical machine learning.
+This project is an implementation of my master thesis on machine learning.
-You can find the repository for all the additional information [here](https://github.com/rusty1s/deep-learning) (german).
+You can find the repository for all the additional information [here](https://github.com/rusty1s/deep-learning) **(german)**.